"The Evolution Of Mom"

 -1st baby:

-You spend a good bit of every day just
+You spend a good bit of every day just gazing at the baby.

 -2nd baby:

-day watching to be sure your older child isn't
+You spend a bit of every day watching to be sure your older child isn't squeezing, poking, or hitting the baby.

 -3rd baby: